Full-Stack AI Engineer

 • CMS contents layout,

-• Documentation pages,
+• Documentation and planning systems,

 • and anything I can make more beautiful and fun.